 As a general rule, I would also recommend getting a good pair of insoles for your shoes.

-I’m still working on this – please check back soon 🙂
+I’m still working on this – check back soon 🙂